Hidden in Pixels I: Discovery of dual "little red dots" indicates excess clustering on kilo-parsec scales: Results: dual LRD candidates

 \subsection{CW-B2-4383}

-As shown in figure~\ref{fig;3col_sed} (A), CW-B2-4383 has a fainter component \#2 located to the west of component \#1.
-A model with a PSF for component \#1 and a Sérsic for component \#2 has a significantly lower BIC than other model configurations for the F277W and F444W images.
-The best-fit Sérsic components have $r_e\sim 0\farcs1$ and $n\sim 0.5$ for F277W and $r_e\sim 0\farcs04$ and $n\sim 5$ (hitting the upper limit) for F444W with the latter suggesting a very compact morphology consistent with a PSF component.
-However, the F277W image cutout (figure~\ref{fig;3col_sed}) shows a slightly extended structure, which may be the result of its lower luminosity in F277W and potential contributions from extended components, as observed in CW-B5-15958 (section~\ref{ss:cw-b5-15958}).
-The $m_{\rm F277W} - m_{\rm F444W}$ colors for components \#1 and \#2 are each 1.6, respectively.
-The optical slope $\beta_{\rm opt}$ estimated from F444W and F277W are $\beta_{\rm opt}=1.14\pm0.04$ and $1.08\pm0.06$ for components \#1 and \#2, respectively, similar to the optical slope observed in typical LRDs \citep{Matthee2024, Greene2024, Kocevski2024}.

-Similar to CW-A6-19978, a model composed of only one PSF for component \#1 has a significantly lower BIC than other models for the F115W and F150W images.
+As shown in figure\,\ref{fig:3col_sed} (a), CW-B2-4383 has a fainter component \#2 located $0.\!\!^{\prime\prime}28$ away from component \#1.
+A model with a PSF for component \#1 and a Sérsic for component \#2 has a significantly lower BIC than other model configurations for the F200W, F277W, F356W, and F444W images.
+The best-fit Sérsic components have $r_e\in \left[0.\!\!^{\prime\prime}05, 0.\!\!^{\prime\prime}1\right]$ and $n\in \left[0.7, 5.0\right]$.
+Although a Sérsic component is considered to be a more appropriate model, the results still suggest a very compact morphology.
+However, the F277W image cutout (figure\,\ref{fig:3col_sed}) shows a slightly extended structure, which may be the result of its lower luminosity in F277W and potential contributions from extended components, as observed in CW-B5-15958 (section\,\ref{ss:cw-b5-15958}).
+The $m_{\rm F277W} - m_{\rm F444W}$ colors for components \#1 and \#2 are 1.6 and 1.5, respectively.
+The optical slope $\beta_{\rm opt}$ estimated from F444W and F277W are $\beta_{\rm opt}=1.09\pm0.15$ and $0.62\pm0.21$ for components \#1 and \#2, respectively, similar to the optical slope observed in typical LRDs \citep{Matthee2024, Greene2024, Kocevski2024}.
+A model composed of only one PSF for component \#1 has a significantly lower BIC than other models for the F115W and F150W images.
 Thus, we conclude that component \#2 is undetected in F115W and F150W.
-Component \#1 has $m_{\rm F115W} - m_{\rm F150W}$ color of $-0.5$, indicating a blue excess.
+Component \#1 has $m_{\rm F115W} - m_{\rm F150W}$ color of $-0.2$, indicating a blue excess.

-CW-B2-4383 is the only system covered by F770W among the three candidates.
+CW-B2-4383 is also covered by F770W.
 In this band, the PSF-PSF model yields a significantly lower BIC compared to other configurations.
-However, due to the limited spatial resolution of MIRI, the two components are almost entirely blended, as shown in figure~\ref{fig;3col_sed}~(b).

-In addition, we find another potential companion detected in F277W and F444W as indicated in figure~\ref{fig;3col_sed}.
-Even with further coverage of F770W, we cannot constrain the SED and photometric redshift of this third source due to its faint photometry.
+However, due to the limited spatial resolution of MIRI, the two components are almost entirely blended, as shown in figure\,\ref{fig:3col_sed}\,(b).
+In addition, we find another potential companion detected in F277W, F356W, and F444W as indicated in figure\,\ref{fig:3col_sed}.